Sea Ranch Modernism in San Francisco

 Framed views of Downtown San Francisco

-Born in San Francisco in 1926, Homsey trained to become a naval aviator, but the war was over before he could serve.
-Instead, he studied architecture at City College of San Francisco and UC Berkeley.
-He began his 50 year career with Joseph Esherick in 1951, which later became Esherick Homsey Dodge and Davis (EHDD) in 1973.
+Born in San Francisco in 1926, Homsey joined the navy and was training to become a naval aviator, but World War II was over before he could be deloyed.
+Homsey then studied architecture on the GI Bill at City College of San Francisco and UC Berkeley.
+He began his 60 year career with Joseph Esherick in 1951, which later became Esherick Homsey Dodge and Davis (EHDD) in 1973.

 As the project architect for The Sea Ranch, Homsey designed the Hedgerow demonstration homes, and was noted for 'a sensitivity to light, composition, and pragmatic materiality that made him one of the fathers of what some called the Third Bay Tradition.'
 Numerous commissions spanned a wide range of typologies including private residences, condominiums, student housing and elementary schools.

-Perhaps most noted were his designs for seven sleek BART stations in the East Bay and his contribution to the Monterrey Bay Aquarium.
-As an avid outdoorsman, a project to create comprehensive design guidelines for Yosemite National Parks was particularly rewarding.
-In 2006, Homsey's long and significant contribution to Northern Californian architecture was acknowledged when the American Institute of Architects presented him with the prestigious Maybeck Award for lifetime achievement in architectural design and made him a Fellow, the AIA's highest membership honor, presented to those who have made an exceptional contribution to architecture and society.
+Perhaps most noted were his designs for several sleek BART stations in the East Bay and the Deer Valley Resort in Utah.
+As an avid outdoorsman, a project to create comprehensive architectural guidelines for Yosemite National Park was particularly rewarding.
+In 2006, Homsey's long and significant contribution to Northern California architecture was acknowledged when the American Institute of Architects (AIA) presented him with the prestigious Maybeck Award for lifetime achievement in architectural design.
+The AIA also made him a fellow, the highest membership honor, presented to those who have made an exceptional contribution to architecture and society.

 Price